First a pop quiz.

 - No real-time collaboration: Distributed teams require a distributed solution.
 Spreadsheets have gotten much better in this regard than in the past, but they still don’t yet fully enable a distributed team to work at optimum efficiency.
 Sending a single file back and forth across the world just won’t cut it.

 - Opportunity for error: Until the cyborgs replace us, we’re stuck relying on humans to complete risk assessment tasks.
-Unfortunately, humans make both data entry errors, but also errors in discretion and judgement.
+Unfortunately, humans make both data entry errors, but also errors in discretion and judgment.
 Using spreadsheets to manage your cyber risk program is equivalent to hopping onto the interstate for a long road-trip with only a couple hours of sleep.
 You might get to your destination, but you also might end up in a ditch.
+Don’t end up in a ditch.
+Instead, ensure your process is documented, objective, and repeatable.

-- No version control or audit trail: Managing files back and forth by email is a cumbersome and ultimately risky because all it takes is one key auditor departing to throw the program into chaos.
+- No version control or audit trail: Managing files back and forth by email is cumbersome and ultimately risky because all it takes is one key auditor departing to throw the program into chaos.
 Have you ever had to go through the sent emails folder to find the exact email from 13 months ago that documents who agreed to perform what remediation?
 How painful of a process is that?
+Keeping documents in one, secure location will help you out immensely.

 - No automated reporting: Assessing risk is only the first step.
 To make risk mitigation decisions requires the analysis to be consolidated, formatted, and presented to others.
 Building a report to present findings is one of the most time intensive steps in the risk process.
 How long does it take an analyst to report the findings of 100 assessments?
 Wouldn’t it be great if instead of wasting time formatting a powerpoint slide they were assessing a critical supplier they hadn’t yet had time to evaluate?